Ehd-e-Wafa: Critical reception

-Sheeba Khan of Express Tribune praised the performances of male protagonists stating, "OKB is brilliant and has excellent comedic timing…add to that his expressions while speaking and you will can’t find one fault in his acting.
-Ahmed Ali, Ahad Raza Mir, and Wahaj Ali are equally great.
-What’s even better is their chemistry.
-When you watch them on screen, it doesn’t seem like they are acting.
-They are all very natural and their personalities really gel."
+While reviewing the first two episodes, Sheeba Khan of The Express Tribune rated the series 4/5.
+The reviewer praised the performances of the male protagonists, Afridi's "light-hearted comic" script.
+She further criticised the casting of Butt and Akbar as late teens, acting of Abbas and Shah with labelling the former's acting as "Irritating" and "annoying".

+Muhammad Ali of Daily Times praised the Afridi's script especially the characters' development and their journey and Hassan's direction.

+While reviewing finale of the series, Buraq Shabbir wrote for The News International, "Ehd e Wafa stood out for tackling an unusual genre, with male protagonists, their struggle and friendship being the highlight of the drama."
+She further praised the women portrayal in the series due to the impactful characters.

 Wahaj Ali and Adnan Samad Khan received major praise from the critics due to their respective roles of Shariq and Gulzar, turned out a breakthrough project for them.

-While reviewing for Daily Times, Muhammad Ali praised the writing of the serial, especially the characters' development and their journey and said it "A Treat for Youngsters".

-While reviewing finale of the serial, Buraq Shabbir wrote for The News, "Ehd e Wafa stood out for tackling an unusual genre, with male protagonists, their struggle and friendship being the highlight of the drama.
-Besides, the women in their lives, essayed by Hajra Yamin, Alizeh Shah, Zara Noor Abbas and Momina Iqbal, played small yet substantial roles that had impact on their male counterparts.
-Despite a males-centric plot, it was refreshing to see most of these women having a professional life and contributing to society, unlike most other Pakistani dramas."

 Controversy

 A petition was filed against the drama serial in Lahore High Court.
 The petitioner's plea: the drama showed a negative image of politicians and media personnel.
 After which Justice Shahid Waheed declared the petition inadmissible and decided to reject it.
 He remarked that the petitioners should first apply to PEMRA and if there is no hearing, they can approach the court.

+Content creater Adeel Afzal critiqued the narrative of the series for being biased especially the portrayal of media and politicians by the characters portrayed by Wahaj Ali and Osman Khalid Butt respectively.
+The video of Afzal was then censored, deleting from the social media.